-In the beginning there will be long intervals and the kicks will be few, but within a week or so both the frequency as well as the intensity increases.
-Also, since the baby is small, a lot of his movement may not produce significant effect on you, and you may not feel it constantly, though the baby is almost enjoying his space every now and then.
+In the beginning there will be long intervals and the kicks will be few.
+However, within a week or so, both the frequency as well as the intensity increases.
+Also, since the baby is small, a lot of his movements may not produce significant effect on you.
+You may not even feel it constantly, though the baby is almost enjoying his space every now and then.

 Every baby has his distinctive pattern of movement and differs from others.
 Some babies also move a little less compared to others.
 All you have to do is to take care of the movements your baby makes.
 Nothing to worry as long as your baby is moving frequently and you can perceive the movements.